-An individual is not eligible to serve or work in a position subject to the NSCHC requirements if:
+An individual is not eligible to serve or work in a position subject to the NSCHC requirements if the individual:

-- the individual refuses to consent to a criminal history check; - makes a false statement in connection with a criminal history check; - is registered, or is required to be registered, on a state sex offender registry or the National Sex Offender Registry; or - has been convicted of murder.
+- Refuses to consent to a criminal history check; - Makes a false statement in connection with a criminal history check; - Is registered, or is required to be registered, on a state sex offender registry or the National Sex Offender Registry; or - Has been convicted of murder, as defined in 18 U.S.C.
+1111.

-See 45 CFR 2540.200- 2540.207 and National Service Criminal History Check Resources for complete information and FAQs.
+Use 45 CFR 2540.200- 2540.207 and National Service Criminal History Check Resources for complete information and FAQs.